 For Bootcamp 15, we do not have scholarships for people living outside the UK.

 I don't think I'm eligible for a scholarship, can I still apply?

-If you don’t think you are eligible for any of the scholarships and you don’t work for an NGO, and live in the UK, then you can apply under our General Scholarship.
+If you don’t think you are eligible for any of the scholarships and you don’t work for an NGO, you can apply under our General Scholarship (as long as you live in the UK).
 This is extra funding we’ve secured to cover additional scholarships for people.
 If we think you’d be great for Bootcamp, then we’ll try and find a way to secure your place.
 Just tick ‘None of these apply, but I’d still like a scholarship, please!’ on the application form.